 So whether you’re writing a novel, a short story, an article, or nothing in particular, just sit down and write something every single day.
 You could even write your own story in a journal or diary.

-There are many writing tools, book writing apps, and free creative writing software that will help you kick-start your creativity and get rid of writer’s block like these 120 genre-focused creative writing prompts.
+There are many writing tools, book writing apps, and creative writing software that will help you kick-start your creativity and get rid of writer’s block.

 When you’re a writer, writing is like breathing.
 You have an urge to put things down in print and to keep that fresh and alive, you need to turn on that tap every day.